HadesVR/Wand-Controller/README.md

 ![NO](img/NO.png)

-A revision 2.2 will be made eventually that will add support for the second to last one and partial support for the second.
+A revision 2.2 will be made eventually that will add partial support for the second type of Arduino, however it will not have battery level monitoring.

 #### *Regulator stuff:
 You can reuse the one that comes with your IMU ***only if it's one of the blue MPUXXXX ones with the tantalum capacitor***.